-In 2016, the WWF-SA invited the Centre for Environmental Rights to contribute our legal expertise to the WSAs project – an idea made possible through funding from the Nedbank Green Trust Fund – for the specific purpose of securing the long-term legal protection of South Africa’s WSAs.
+In 2016, the WWF-SA invited the Centre for Environmental Rights to contribute our legal expertise to the SWSAs project – an idea made possible through funding from the Nedbank Green Trust Fund – for the specific purpose of securing the long-term legal protection of South Africa’s SWSAs.
 We are proud to be associated with this project, and have already completed a comprehensive legal review to identify and prioritise the most effective legal mechanisms.
-Together with our project partners, we are now focused on working alongside key officials and other decision makers to help ensure the urgent, correct, and efficient implementation of these mechanisms for the long term integrity and protection of SA’s WSAs.
+Together with our project partners, we are now focused on working alongside key officials and other decision makers to help ensure the urgent, correct, and efficient implementation of these mechanisms for the long term integrity and protection of SA’s SWSAs.